 Alert: Incomplete elections, i.e. those not including all of the required details on the transactions, are invalid.
 After you make a timely election, you still must give a copy of the election to your company and attach a copy of the document when you file your income tax return for that year.
 Experts believe a valid election still exists even if you mistakenly do not make the tax-return filing (see IRS Letter Ruling 201405008, October 22, 2013).
 Otherwise, this would give you the opportunity to revoke an election beyond the limited period when doing so is permitted (see the related FAQ on revocations).

-A survey in 2010 by the National Association of Stock Plan Professionals (NASPP) found that just 9% of the responding companies discourage the Section 83(b) election, and only 4% actually prohibit it.
-The same survey also found that 32% of companies will help with a Section 83(b) election if an employee wants to make it, and 34% provide employees with information about it.
+A survey in 2013 by the National Association of Stock Plan Professionals found that 16% of the responding companies discourage the Section 83(b) election, and 15% actually prohibit it.
+The same survey also found that 26% of companies will help an employee with a Section 83(b) election, and 52% provide employees with information about the election.